 Indecisive wavering is a mental factor that vacillates between two conclusions concerning its object.
 There are three (types): indecisive wavering that is (1) inclined toward fact, (2) not inclined toward fact, and (3) evenly balanced (between the two).
 These, in turn, would be (for example) ways of knowing that (1) wonder, “Could sound be impermanent?”
 (2) wonder likewise, “Could it be permanent?” and (3) wonder, “Could sound be permanent or impermanent?”
 Concerning indecisive wavering, (some) assert it as pervasive with being a root disturbing emotion.
 There are also those who differentiate them into two: with or without being a disturbing factor.

-The bare cognition that arises (only) from one of the physical cognitive sensors as its (exclusive) dominating condition is bare sensory cognition.
-There are five (types), from the bare sensory cognition that takes a visible form (as its object) to the bare sensory cognition that takes a physical sensation.
+The bare cognition that arises (only) from one of the physical cognitive sensors as its (exclusive) dominating condition is sensory bare cognition.
+There are five (types), from the sensory bare cognition that takes a visible form (as its object) to the sensory bare cognition that takes a physical sensation.
 Each of these as well has the three (varieties of) valid, subsequent and non-determining cognitions.

-The first six are conceptual semblances of bare cognitions while the last, a knowing of something blurred, is a non-conceptual semblance of bare cognition.
+The first six are conceptual semblances of bare cognitions while the last, a knowing of something blurred, is a non-conceptual semblance of a bare cognition.
 For the meaning to be understood (by each), one should refer to such (texts) as A Filigree of Lines of Reasoning, (A Treatise Explanation of Dharmakirti’s “Commentary to [Dignaga’s ‘Compendium of] Validly Cognizing Minds.’”)

-A non-conceptual semblance of bare cognition, a knowing in which there is a clear appearance of something non-existent appearing clearly, and non-conceptual distorted cognition are mutually inclusive.
+A non-conceptual semblance of a bare cognition, a knowing in which there is a clear appearance of something non-existent appearing clearly, and non-conceptual distorted cognition are mutually inclusive.